wp-plugins/participants-database/readme.txt

 No, these signups and records are separate from people who can register on your site as users.
 If there are things only registered users can do (such as a forum or comments), they will have to register or sign in as usual.

 The idea is to use the database as a roster of volunteers, supporters, etc. for the organization, not the website.

+If you are interested in having this plugin work with WordPress users, read this article: [Using Participants Database with WordPress Users](http://xnau.com/using-participants-database-with-wordpress-users/).

 = People are signing up, but emails are not getting sent =